Section 1: INTRODUCTION AND SCOPE

 Business Users: Business account registration requires additional information including company name, business address, contact person details, business type, number of employees, and intended use cases for Platform data.
 We may also collect tax identification numbers, billing addresses, and authorized representative information for subscription management and legal compliance.

 Account Verification: To maintain Platform security and data quality, we may require users to verify their identity through email confirmation, phone verification, or document submission.
-Business Users may need to provide business registration documents, professional licenses, or other credentials to access enhanced Platform features.

 Profile Information: Users may choose to provide additional profile information including profile photos, professional titles, company affiliations, areas of expertise, and biographical information.
-This information enhances user credibility and community engagement but is generally optional.

 2.2 Platform Usage Information